 Peruvians usually get these additional days off work throughout the year.
 These days normally fall immediately before or after a national holiday, which creates extended holiday periods.

-Peruvians are often on the move during public holidays, particularly major national holidays such as Christmas, New Year and Good Friday, so transport and accommodation prices sometimes rise.
+Peruvians are often on the move during public holidays, particularly major national holidays such as Christmas, New Year's, and Good Friday, so transport and accommodation prices can sometimes rise during those times.

-More importantly, it's worth trying to purchase plane and bus tickets further in advance than normal, as seats can sell out quickly for the days before, during and after a national holiday.
-Travelers, therefore, should consider making advanced reservations for bus journeys and flights during these periods.
+More importantly, it is worth trying to purchase plane and bus tickets more in advance than normal, as seats can sell out quickly for the days before, during, and after a national holiday.
+Travelers should consider making advanced reservations for bus travel and flights during these periods.

-The same applies for hostel and hotel room reservations during the most popular or important holiday periods.
-Finding a room in Cusco or Puno during Holy Week, for example, can be difficult if you leave your reservation until the last minute (you'll find something, but your options could be slightly limited).
+Travelers intending to book hotel or hostel reservations during the most popular or important holiday periods should plan ahead and book early.
+Finding a room in Cusco or Puno during Holy Week, for example, can be difficult if you leave your reservation until the last minute.

 National Holidays in Peru

 There are a few other days not listed that are considered "observances" like Three Kings Day or Mother's Day.
 Most businesses are not closed on those days and are not considered "national holidays," however, the region recognizes those days as having special significance.